jsflot/DNA/README.md

 * With your hands mash the strawberry into a uniform pulp.

 ## 3. Making the Extraction Solution.
-* In the 250 mL or greater container add the following -12.5 mL of dish soap (~3/4 tablespoons)
+* In the 250 mL or greater container add the following:
+-12.5 mL of dish soap (~3/4 tablespoons)
 -15 g of salt (~1/2 tablespoons)
 -Water to 250 mL (~1 cups)